Ofer Berkovitch: Early life

 Berkovitch grew up in Jerusalem's French Hill and Ramat Sharett neighborhoods.
-He achieved the rank of captain in the Israeli Defense Forces before being discharged.
-Today, Berkovitch serves in the army's reserves program with the rank of major.
+He achieved the rank of captain in the Israeli Defense Forces in his regular service.
+Today, Berkovitch serves in the army's reserves with the rank of major.
 He holds a bachelor's degree in Philosophy, Politics and Economics from the Hebrew University of Jerusalem.

 Political career

 After his discharge from the IDF, Berkovitch founded the “Hitorerut in Jerusalem” political movement with the aim of supporting the city's tolerant and creative Zionist population.
 The movement, which later turned into a political party, has a student club at the Hebrew University.
 In 2011, Berkovitch assisted in the establishment of a social movement called “Mitpakdim” with the goal of increasing the involvement of young people in politics.

 City council member (2008–2011)

 In Jerusalem's 2008 municipal elections, Berkovitch was first elected to the city council in a rotation with fellow Hitorerut member Meirav Cohen.
 In this role, he was responsible for the city's system for informal education, and he was subsequently appointed as the Chairman of the city's urban culture committee.
 During his tenure holding Jerusalem's youth portfolio, the city won Israel's award for best youth division in 2011.

 In 2010, Berkovitch opposed the Jerusalem municipality's decision to prohibit the local Cinema City theater branch from operating on the Jewish Sabbath.
 In response, he and several other members of Hitorerut appealed to the Israeli Supreme Court to maintain the status quo which allowed privately owned businesses to remain open on the Sabbath, though the court eventually referred the judgement back to the municipality.
 In 2015, the owners of Cinema City announced that they had no intentions of operating on the Sabbath.